 When asked if peer support interactions are confidential, you should fully explain the limits of peer support team member confidentiality.
-Remember to include that PST information must be provided to your clinical supervisor.
+Remember to include that PST information must be shared with your clinical supervisor (this brings the interaction under supervision).
 An unacceptable reply to this question would be some cursory remark such as, "yeah, they're confidential, there's a law...".